hack-r/MMEES/README.md

 Interested in the professional version or custom lead generation?
 Shoot me an email. hello@[my company name] .com

+NOTE: Serp API has a **free** plan - 100 searches/month, I believe.
+I don't work for them, but these engines change so much that if you build a traditional scraper today, it will likely be broken a next week or next month.
+This is a convenient solution and bypasses IP throttling as well.

 ## Description

 MMEES = Miller's Multi-Engine E-mail Scraper.
 A bit of a misnomer, as it now also scrapes phones, and names.